Espanola Island Galapagos (Isla Española)

 Population: zero (uninhabited)

-Espanola is the driest island at Galapagos, the habitat is therefore a mix of arid and transitional zone.
-Here you’ll find mostly flat terrain with some small hills, and vegetation of thorny plants.
+Espanola is the driest island in the Galapagos, the habitat is, therefore, a mix of arid and transitional zones.
+Here you’ll find mostly flat terrain with some small hills and vegetation of thorny plants.

 The English name for Espanola island is Hood, named after Viscount Samuel Hood.
 The Viscount was a decorated British Royal Navy officer in the 1800’s.